boldflight/BibleConverter/test_EPUB/output/Hebrews.md

 [4] For every house is built by someone, but the builder of all things is God.
 [5] Now Moses was faithful in all God’s house as a servant, to testify to the things that would be spoken.
 [6] But Christ is faithful as a son over God’s house.
 We are of his house, if in fact we hold firmly to our confidence and the hope we take pride in.

+### Exposition of Psalm 95: Hearing God’s Word in Faith

 [7] Therefore, as the Holy Spirit says,
 [12] See to it, brothers and sisters, that none of you has an evil, unbelieving heart that forsakes the living God.
 [13] But exhort one another each day, as long as it is called “Today,” that none of you may become hardened by sin’s deception.